gentee/docs-gentee/golang/playground.md

 # The Gentee playground

 If you want to allow third parties to run Gentee scripts on your computer, use the *Playground* mode when running the scripts.
 This mode is convenient to run scripts for demonstration or educational purposes and protects the data on your computer from accidental or intentional damage.
-To enable this mode, specify the *Playground* field as *true* in the *Settings* structure when launching a script using the *Run* function.
+To enable this mode, specify the *IsPlayground* field as *true* in the [*Settings*](reference.md) structure when launching a script using the *Run* function.
 In addition, it is recommended to reduce the *Cycle* and *Depth* parameters to set limits on resources consumed.

 Scripts working in the *Playground* mode have the following restrictions: